 Three Reasons We Vented the FHB House Roof

 In places where it snows, a vented roof usually makes sense.
-Rhode Island, where the FHB House is being built, is just such a place.
+Rhode Island, where the 2016 FHB House was built, is just such a place.

 The alternative to a vented roof is an unvented, or “hot” roof.
 There can be good reasons to use an unvented roof assembly, even in snow country, but as a rule—and for the FHB House—we choose to use a vented roof for a more forgiving assembly.
 Here are three reasons why: